 Alternatively, you could attend Harvard Law School.
 If you get your degree, the odds of passing the Bar is much higher.
 In fact, even if you finish in the bottom of the class, your odds of establishing a lucrative law career are much higher.

 So, if the study-at-home person is successful, does that mean that law schools don't work?
 Also, if a person graduates from Harvard Law but can't pass the bar exam is it because the class didn't work?
 Of course not.
-The type of class that you attend is important to increasing the chance of success.
+The type of class that you attend is important to increase the chance of success.

 Public speaking skills are very similar.
 Yes, you can learn them on your own, but it is more challenging.
 If you attend a lower quality school, it will likely be better than no school.
 However, the high the quality of training that you receive, the more likely you will be to succeed in developing the new skill.